sideshowcoder/canned/index.md

     //! statusCode: 201, contentType: "application/vnd.custom+xml"

-If you need to send bind custom HTTP headers to the response you can add them as a JSON object in the `customHeaders` attributes:
+If you need to send bind custom HTTP headers to the response you can add them as headers to the response file using the keyword `customHeader`:

+    //! customHeader: {"MyCustomHeaderName": "MyCustomHeaderValue"}

+In case you need more then one custom header in the response, you can just use the same keyword multiple times:

+    //! customHeader: {"MyCustomHeaderName": "MyCustomHeaderValue"}
-    //! customHeaders: [{"MyCustomHeaderName": "MyCustomHeaderValue"}, {"SecondHeaderName": "SecondHeaderValue"}]
+    //! customHeader: {"SecondHeaderName": "SecondHeaderValue"}

 Variable responses
 ------------------